Hint mode is switched on Switch off

 Cbonds Bond Market Statistics - Bolivia

-Add indexes to compare Apply
+Add indices to compare Apply

 Indices for comparison